 Noblesville, Indiana courtroom where D.C.
 Stephenson was tried and convicted of murder.

-In 1925, the Indiana KKK was the largest state branch in the Klan's "Invisible Empire."
-The conviction in November of that year of D. C. Stephenson, the powerful grand dragon of the Indiana Klan, for the murder of Madge Oberholtzer led to a dramatic decline in the organization's membership and political influence.
-What began as a vicious rape on a night train from Indianapolis to Chicago ended with arrests of Indiana's governor and other high state officials.
+But the conviction in November of D. C. Stephenson, the powerful grand dragon of the Indiana Klan, for the murder of Madge Oberholtzer led to a dramatic decline in the organization's membership and political influence.
+What began as a vicious sexual assault on a night train from Indianapolis to Chicago ended with arrests of Indiana's governor and other high state officials.

 Background

 On a hot July 4, 1923 in Kokomo Indiana's Melfalfa Park, the new grand dragon addressed the largest Klan rally ever held in the United States.
-Five years later, in a somewhat fictionalized retelling of the story, the Atlantic Monthly would report that D. C. Stephenson climbed out of a private airplane and told the assembled tens of thousands: "My worthy subjects, citizens of the Invisible Empire, Klansmen all, greetings!
+Estimates of the crowd ranged upwards of 100,000 people.
+Five years later, in a somewhat fictionalized retelling of the story, the Atlantic Monthly reported that D. C. Stephenson climbed out of a private airplane and told the assembled tens of thousands: "My worthy subjects, citizens of the Invisible Empire, Klansmen all, greetings!
 It grieves me to be late.
 The President of the United States kept me unduly long counseling upon vital matters of state."
 The fact that the Atlantic Monthly's questionable version of events has so often been repeated is testament, as Stephenson biographer William Lutholtz observed, to "bravado and bluff, the incredible audacity, that formed the heart of Stephenson's life."
 In fact, Stephenson's speech that day was entitled "Back to the Constitution."
 He denounced political corruption, American imperialism abroad, and called for an end to deficit spending.
 He ended his hour-long, enthusiastically received talk with the cry, "Where there is no vision, the people perish!"
 All in all, there was scarcely a phrase in the speech that would embarrass a major party candidate today.
 There were better places than a huge rally attended by media from several states to deliver the KKK's anti-Catholic, anti-black, anti-Jewish message.

 That night, Stephenson, in his newly-won golden orange robe and hood, enjoyed the conclusion of the "Konklave in Kokoma."
 A Klan parade, with robed high Klan officials on horseback and a dozen floats wound its way through town.
 "Onward Christian Soldiers" blared from a forty-piece marching band.
 When the parade was over, the crowd moved to Foster Park and sung hymns such as "The Old Rugged Cross" around a sixty-foot-high fiery cross.
 Fireworks streaked through the nighttime sky.
 Stephenson soaked it all in.
 He was, he thought, soon destined to be the most powerful man in Indiana.

-Stephenson did become a man to be reckoned within Indiana politics.
-(In fact, his reach extended beyond the Hoosier state, as Stephenson served as king kleagle of seven other states as well.)
+Stephenson did become a man to be reckoned with in Indiana politics.
+(In fact, his reach extended beyond the Hoosier state, as Stephenson served as king kleagle of seven other Midwestern states as well.)
 Within a few weeks of his installation as grand dragon, Stephenson was entertaining politicians on his new yacht.
 Among those who sailed Lake Erie on his yacht were a U. S. senator, congressmen, judges, governors, and several state legislators.
 In the 1924 elections, Stephenson helped build the Klan into a potent political force.
 Candidates favored by the KKK--white Protestants all--benefited from the door-to-door campaigning of Klan members, who distributed printed slates of Klan-endorsed candidates with a wooden clothespin attached to each.
 The perfect candidate, in Stephenson's view, was a nervous one who thought he needed the voters that the KKK could bring out, and was willing to promise support for the Klan's agenda in return for that vote.
 One such candidate, it turned out, was Ed Jackson, the man who would become governor of Indiana.

 While his political influence grew, Stephenson's relationship with the KKK's Imperial Wizard Hiram Evans (national head of the organization) soured.
 The growing feud between the two men over finances and priorities led Stephenson to resign as grand dragon in the fall of 1923, but by May 1924 he reclaimed the title of grand dragon of a new Indiana Klan, largely independent of the national organization.
 Stephenson's feelings for Evans are aptly demonstrated by his description of the Klan's leader in a letter to a friend: "The present national head is an ignorant, uneducated, uncouth individual who picks his nose at the table and eats peas with his knife.
 He has neither courage or culture."
 In a speech to Indiana Klan members, Stephenson predicted great things for his state organization: "We are going to Klux Indiana as she has never been Kluxed before!...And the fiery cross is going to burn at every crossroads in Indiana, as long as there is a white man left in the state!"